 The 54 corbiculae loads had DNA extracted and underwent various steps towards target capture, in the end a total of 44 corbiculae samples were sequenced, with 7,752,353 reads recovered.
 The number of reads per sequence varied widely (range = 76 - 508,795, x = 176,189.8, Mdn = 138,395).
 Of the possible 353 loci, the number which were recovered from each sample, and informative to BLAST were range = 24 - 353, x = 305.5, Mdn = 331.
 The number of reads per loci from across all samples had a range of 178 - 506,653, x = 20,688, Mdn = 12,616 (Appendix 11).
 After trimming 7,865,680 sequences remained.
 10,682,538 reads were matched using Kraken, of the reads classified by Kraken 10,160,768 reads were matched using Bracken, of the reads classified by Kraken 7,549,608 reads were matched using BLAST.
 Based upon subjective review of the three classifiers (Appendix 12) BLAST was chosen as the classification method which yielded the most probable results by the field ecologist, and its values were used for all subsequent analyses.

 The initial classification of sequences which were made by BLAST were reviewed programmatically, using predicted presence of the species (from spatial modelling), modelled flowering time (from temporal modelling), and taxonomy (from existing sources).
 A sequential process was utilized which reassigned sequences based on binary combinations of the factors above (Appendix 15).
-Given the relative sparsity of the number, and relatedness, of species represented in the sequence database this was performed to: 1) Identify locally present species represented by surrogates in the DB 2) Reduce false classifications of focal species 3) Identify high confidence sequence matches.
+Given the relative sparsity of the number, and relatedness, of species represented in the sequence database this was performed to: 1) Identify locally present species represented by surrogates in the database 2) Reduce false classifications of focal species 3) Identify high confidence sequence matches.
 Of the top ten taxa which were identified by BLAST for the 680 distinct records, 55.4% of the reads were classified to a species representing 48.3% of all classified reads, 41.9% of the reads were classified to genus representing 48.3% of all classified reads, and 0% of the records were classified to family.

 Metabarcoding Pollen Identification